scottgallant/xaprb-src/content/blog/2016/03/19/meditation.md

 seem realistic to me.

-Meditation may have many outcomes, such as serenity and clarity, but the goal is quite simple: to train yourself to actually observe your own mind and see reality as it is.
+Meditation may have many outcomes, such as serenity and clarity, but the goal is quite simple: to train yourself to observe your own mind and see reality as it is.
 By doing this, you realize that you are not your thoughts.
 You learn that you are not your "self," which in fact is a false identity created by the thinking part of the mind.
 You learn that you can *be* without *thinking*,